TheDarkTrumpet/marshall-acton-3-keepalive/README.md

 ## Purpose/Reasoning

-The Marshall Action 3 is a fantastic Bluetooth speaker system, and one of my favorite when it comes to sound quality.
+The Marshall Acton 3 is a fantastic Bluetooth speaker system, and one of my favorite when it comes to sound quality.
 Unfortunately, there's also a setting that turns the device off after 10 minutes of inactivity.